MaxMilton/action-setup-playwright/README.md

 ### Run in headful mode

 This action can also execute tests in headful mode.
-To do this, set the optional `headless` input to `false`.
+To do this, set the optional `headless` input to `false`:

 ```yml
 steps: